 As a protective security officer, you need to have a community-minded approach and the ability to maintain a cool head in stressful situations.
 You should be patient, observant and capable of confidently dealing with problems in an assertive manner.

 As a protective security officer, you need to obtain a basic first aid certificate before graduating from the Police Academy.
 You can get this by completing a one-day course with one of the following organisations or an accredited organisation of your choice:

 Your training should cover bleeding control and cardiopulmonary resuscitation (CPR).

-Before submitting your application, you need to sit the SA Police Recruitment Test, conducted by TAFE SA.
-This test covers the minimum requirements for reading, numeracy, literacy and computer competency.
+The SA Police Recruitment Test covers the minimum requirements for reading, numeracy, literacy and computer competency.

 The current pass marks for the SA Police Recruitment Test for protective security officers are: